Everything You Need to Know About Lumpectomy

 • The tumor is in a suitable position of the breast

-• Tumor(s) is only in one area of the breast or are in multiple areas in one quadrant (multifocal) that are close enough
+• Tumor(s) is only in one area of the breast or are in multiple areas in one quadrant that are close enough

 Healthcare providers will guide patients through the various treatment options.

-Possible side effects of breast-conserving surgery
+Possible side effects of a lumpectomy

 • Bleeding at the surgery site